wwt/SwiftCurrent/wiki/Getting-Started.md

 ### Installing test dependencies

 For our test example, we will be using a library called [UIUTest](https://github.com/nallick/UIUTest).
-It is optional for testing Workflow, but in order for the example to be copyable, you will need to add the UIUTest Swift Package to your test target.
+It is optional for testing SwiftCurrent, but in order for the example to be copyable, you will need to add the UIUTest Swift Package to your test target.

 ### Creating the tests